syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Flattening-form-fields-in-an-existing-PDF-document/.NET).

 N> The form fields will be flattened only after the PDF document is saved.